Furrah/blog/content/greenhouse/heating.md

 print(f'{Q_dot:.2f}W')
 ```

-This gives 256.74W but if you play about with the numbers you'll quickly see this can vary quite a lot, particularly for the inside heat transfer coefficient.
+This gives 256.74W but if you play about with the numbers you'll quickly see this can vary quite a lot.

 <form id="form" onsubmit="return false;">
 	k glass:   <input  type="text" id="k_glass" value="1.1" />